 Grackle Docs Features

-The options and commands described here are all available from the ‘hamburger’ menu in the bottom right of the Grackle Docs interface.
+The options and commands described here are all available from the ‘hamburger’ menu in the top right of the Grackle Docs interface.

 Copy with Tags & Paste with Tags